There are two possibilities for the hardware of EFB systems: portable and installed.

-Class 3.
-Electronic equipment supplied, supported and permanently installed on the aircraft by the original manufacturer or similar approved organisation.
-Normal aircraft certification processes are expected to cover Class 3 devices.
-No additional equipment approval by the CAA is expected to be required.
+An EFB host platform installed in the aircraft and considered as an aircraft part, covered by the aircraft airworthiness approval.
+Normal aircraft certification processes are expected to cover installed devices.
+No additional equipment approval by the CAA is expected to be required, although an Operational Approval will be required.

 Prior to the approval for additional electronic devices to form part of an AOC operation, it will be necessary to demonstrate that, when fitted to an aircraft, no additional hazards will result.